Differences Between Java and Python

-Both Java and Python are object oriented programming languages that can be used for website or web based application development process.
-In terms of the coding and implementation, Java code are lengthy, needs semi colon at the end of each line, declaration of data types is static, and requires in-depth coding knowledge.
-On the other hand, python is simple and short, doesn’t need semi colon to represent the end of the line, data types declaration is dynamic here, and it doesn’t require in-depth coding knowledge as it is easy for anyone to learn.
+Both Java and Python are object-oriented programming languages that can be used for website or web-based application development process.
+In terms of the coding and implementation, Java code is lengthy, needs semicolon at the end of each line, declaration of data types is static, and requires in-depth coding knowledge.
+On the other hand, Python is simple and short, doesn’t need a semicolon to represent the end of the line, data types declaration is dynamic here, and it doesn’t require in-depth coding knowledge as it is easy for anyone to learn.

-Head to Head Comparison Between Java vs Python (Infographics)
+Head to Head Comparison Between Java and Python (Infographics)

 Below is The Top 9 Comparison Between Java vs Python

 - Java language is more about syntax, if one can forget to add curly braces or semicolon in the end then this will show error as your output.
 But there is nothing like that with python there is no need of semicolon and curly braces in the end but python follows the indentation process so that it will make your code readable.

 - Java programming is statically typed means that one has to explicitly mention the data type of variable if datatype (int, float, double, character) does not mention then the error will occur in the program.
 Python is dynamically typed means one has directly assigned a value to a variable at the runtime it will assume data type.

 - Java codes are more complex than python codes.
 If one can write a hello world program in both then you can observe the complexity of the code, 4 lines of code in Java and the same hello world program in python will be of 1-line code.